Skip to main content

 Taking control of your digital health footprint involves a series of proactive measures.
 You can select apps that are designed to function offline, severing the connection to data-hungry servers.
 When signing up for services, using an email alias and avoiding single sign-on options through social media can help compartmentalize your digital identity.

 Furthermore, periodically reviewing the permissions of all installed apps and deleting those you no longer use is a crucial aspect of digital hygiene.
-These actions collectively reduce your attack surface, making your personal a less accessible target for those who would profit from it.
+These actions collectively reduce your attack surface, making your personal health data a less accessible target for those who would profit from it.

 Academic